 THE CUBAN HUMMINGBIRD

-The Valley of the Sugar Mills is the place where we have felt closest to that dark history of our country, the hidden history of Spain.
-Which to know it firsthand you must cross the Atlantic and let the spoils of our colonies tell us.
-It is not surprising that like Trinidad, the Valley of the Sugar Mills is considered a World Heritage Site by UNESCO.
-Thanks to this fact, important restoration and conservation actions are being carried out.
+Valle de los Ingenios is the place where we have felt closest to that dark, hidden history of our country, Spain.
+To learn it firsthand, you must cross the Atlantic and let the spoils of our colonies tell us.
+It is not surprising that like Trinidad, Valle de los Ingenios is recognized as a World Heritage Site by UNESCO.
+Thanks to this, important restoration and conservation actions are being carried out.

 The estate of Manaca Iznaga today is quite exploited by tourism.
-At the entrance there are lots of stalls where you can buy handmade souvenirs.
-You can find everything from hats, handmade tablecloths or sugar cane juice.
-Climbing the tower has a cost of 1CUC from where you will undoubtedly have the best views of the entire valley.
+At the entrance, there are lots of stalls where you can buy handmade souvenirs.
+You can find everything from hats, handmade tablecloths to sugar cane juice.
+Climbing the tower costs 1 CUC, and you will undoubtedly have the best views of the entire valley from there.

 San Isidro de los Destiladeros

 The ingenio of Manaca de Iznaga surprised us with beautifully conserved buildings and the incredible tower with views of the entire valley.
 Then, the Ingenio San Isidro de los Destiladeros captivated us with an incredible tour from our guide.

 The price for the visit is only 1 CUC, although it would have still been worth it even if it cost us more.
 The gentleman who took us to the entrance is the only farm worker and the one in charge of conservation.
 Tourist visits here are very seldom, and this plant did not hold back on showing us every detail about the farm.

 Unlike the previous one, the main business being carried out here is to distill rum using sugarcane from the plantations.
 The mill presides over a smaller but quite similar watch tower to the previous one, also once used for slave watch.